RevealBi/Documentation/en/developer/java-sdk/using-the-server-sdk/user-context.md

 # User Context

 The User Context represents the identity of the authenticated user of the application.
 The User Context can be used by Reveal SDK providers such as the `IRVDashboardProvider` , `IRVAuthenticationProvider`, `IRVDataProvider` and others to restrict what permissions the user has.
-To provide User Context to the Reveal SDK, you must create a class that implements the [**IRVUserContextProvider**](https://help.revealbi.io/api/java/latest/com/infragistics/reveal/sdk/api/IRVUserContextProvider.html) interface or extend `RVContainerRequestAwareUserContextProvider`.
+To provide User Context to the Reveal SDK, you can extend `RVContainerRequestAwareUserContextProvider` and implement the abstract method that receives an instance of ContainerRequestContext from JAX-RS specification.

 ## Sample User Context Provider